 Art insurance is a must-have for every professional artist, and for a reason.
-No one wants their hard work to go in vain.
+No one wants his or her hard work to go in vain.
 On the contrary, when you put your heart and soul into your art, most likely, you want it to be protected.
 So why put it all up to chance when there is a smart way out?
 All you actually need to do is to buy the right art insurance policy able to protect your artworks from loss or damage.
 Once you realize it, take advantage of the following tips that can be very useful for any artist!

 1. Take photos

 Whatever you create, buy, or sell – take a photo.
 From art supplies to ready-to-sell paintings, photos are the best proof of their existence.
-After all, in the case of an issue, you will have a record of your art collection and expenses; and, therefore, will be able to provide evidence of your loss.
+After all, in case of an issue, you will have a record of your art collection and expenses, and, therefore, will be able to provide evidence of your loss.

 2. Keep an inventory of your artworks